 - It is important to note that the forest area and the actual forest cover are not the same.
-The forest area is the area notified and recorded as the forest land irrespective of the existence of trees, while the actual forest cover is the area occupied by forests with canopy.
+The forest area is the area notified and recorded as the forest land irrespective of the existence of trees, while the actual forest cover in the area is occupied by forests with canopy.

 - The former is based on the records of the State Revenue Department, while the latter is based on aerial photographs and satellite imageries.

-- According to India State of Forest Report 2011, the actual forest cover in India is only 21.05 per cent.
+- According to the India State of Forest Report 2011, the actual forest cover in India is only 21.05 per cent.

-- Lakshadweep has zero per cent forest area; Ø Andaman and Nicobar Islands have 86.93 per cent.
+- Lakshadweep has zero per cent forest area; Ø Andaman and the Nicobar Islands have 86.93 per cent.